ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

   - editor
   - welcome
   - how-to
-description: "An exploration of four editorial tools used to streamline editing rOpenSci blog posts"
+description: "How we streamlined the editing of our blog posts using 4 open-source tools that you could adopt too"
 social: "@steffilazerte@fosstodon.org shares four tools she uses to streamline editing rOpenSci blog posts."
 editor:
 params: